 What happens after treatment for gastrointestinal carcinoid tumors?

 For other people, the cancer may never go away completely.
 These people may stay on drug therapy or get regular treatments with chemotherapy, radiation therapy, or other therapies to try to help keep the cancer in check.
 Learning to live with cancer that does not go away can be difficult and very stressful.
 It has its own type of uncertainty.
-Our document When Cancer Doesn't Go Away talks more about this.
+Read When Cancer Doesn't Go Away for more about this.

-Doctors often advise most people who have had their GI carcinoid tumors completely removed to return after about 3 to 12 months for a complete physical exam and imaging tests to look for any signs of recurrence.
+Doctors often advise most people who have had their GI carcinoid tumors completely removed to return after several months for a complete physical exam and imaging tests to look for any signs of recurrence.
 Blood and or urine tests may be helpful for some patients.
-Further visits may be recommended every 6 to 12 months after that.
+Further visits may be recommended every several months after that.
 For small rectal tumors, proctoscopy is often recommended 6 and 12 months after treatment.
 Small tumors of the appendix, when adequately treated, usually don't require close follow-up, as they are very unlikely to recur.
-Repeat upper endoscopy every 6 to 12 months is usually recommended for patients with stomach carcinoids who have high gastrin levels.
+Repeat upper endoscopy once or twice a year is usually recommended for patients with stomach carcinoids who have high gastrin levels.
 Your doctor may follow one of these schedules, but he or she might have reasons to recommend a different schedule as well.

-It is important to keep your health insurance.
+It is very important to keep health insurance.
 Tests and doctor visits cost a lot, and even though no one wants to think about their cancer coming back, this could happen.

 Seeing a new doctor